Ranks Based on Strong Amalgamation Fraisse Classes: Future Work

 \section{Future Work}

+From the study of $\KK$-configurations and $\KK$-rank in the previous sections, we are left with a few open questions.

-Under what conditions is $\KK$-rank a generalization of a known rank in model theory?
+\begin{ques} Under what conditions is $\KK$-rank a generalization of a known rank in model theory? \end{ques}

 In Example \ref{Expl_LONIP}, we establish that $\LO$-rank coincides with op-dimension when $T$ has NIP, which implies that $\LO$-rank coincides with dp-rank when $T$ is distal.
 On the other hand, $\LO$-rank diverges from op-dimension when $T$ has the independence property.
-Similarly, $\EE$-rank appears to be related to dp-rank, but this relationship remains unclear.
+Similarly, $\EE$-rank appears to be related to dp-rank, but the exact relationship remains unclear.
 Proposition \ref{Prop_EEUpperBound} establishes that dp-rank is an upper bound for $\EE$-rank while Corollary \ref{Cor_EEDpRank} shows that these ranks coincide on $\Mon^n$ when $T$ is dp-minimal.
 On the other hand, even in NIP theories, dp-rank and $\EE$-rank diverge, as shown in Example \ref{Expl_EENotDp}.
-This example is distal, however, which leads to an interesting question: Do dp-rank and $\EE$-rank coincide for stable theories?
+This example is distal, however, which leads to an interesting question